RhymeForge ยท Word page

 Family rhymes

-Designed and chimed: same vowel, kissing-cousin consonant.
+Designed and climbed: same vowel, kissing-cousin consonant.

 Additive & subtractive